Substance Abuse: Dealing With Teen Substance Use

 Many parents believe that teen substance use is just part of growing up and is not a problem unless it "gets out of hand."
 It is true that most teens do not have problems after experimenting with alcohol, cigarettes, inhalants, or other drugs.
 But all substances abused by teens stimulate the part of the brain that regulates pleasure, memory, learning, and emotions.
 The effects cause changes in a teen's alertness, perceptions, movement, judgment, and attention, making the teen more likely to:

 Teen substance use can progress from occasional use (experimenting) to regular or frequent use, abuse, or physical and/or psychological dependence (addiction).
-If dependence develops, the teen may have problems maturing, resulting in difficulty establishing personal identity, forming healthy relationships, gaining physical and emotional independence, and preparing for the future.
+If dependence develops, the teen may have problems maturing.
+This can make it hard to establish personal identity, form healthy relationships, gain physical and emotional independence, and prepare for the future.

 The most serious consequence of teen substance use is the risk of addiction.
 Teens are at high risk for early development of addiction, especially if they start using drugs at a young age.
-In adults, addiction to a substance usually develops slowly, but a teen may rapidly progress from occasional use to addiction.
+In adults, addiction to a substance usually develops slowly.
+But a teen may rapidly progress from occasional use to addiction.
 Alcohol dependency and drug dependency require treatment for the person to stop using the substance.
-Recognizing the risk factors and signs of substance use can help you deal with a problem early, reducing your teen's risk for becoming addicted.
+Recognizing the risk factors and signs of substance use can help you deal with a problem early.
+And that can reduce your teen's risk for becoming addicted.